The university of tulsa Online Blog

 Nurse with a tablet speaking to another health care professional.

-Working in health care requires quick thinking and confident decision-making to care for patients.
+Caring for patients requires quick thinking and confident problem solving.
 While nurses use a broad range of technical skills to provide quality care, an essential skill that’s easy to overlook is critical thinking.
+But neglecting informed decision making can carry devastating consequences.
+Roughly 400,000 hospitalized individuals experience preventable harm due to medical errors each year, according to a 2024 report published by StatPearls.
 Nursing professionals should explore the benefits of critical thinking skills in nursing, how to apply them, and the ways that advanced education can sharpen their ability to make precise decisions.

 Critical Thinking Skills: A Definition

-Critical thinking is the process of evaluating facts, interpreting information, and analyzing situations to make informed decisions in various situations.
+Critical thinking is the process of evaluating facts, interpreting information, and analyzing situations to make informed decisions.
 Finding the correct answer to a complex problem isn’t easy.
-When situations don’t have clear answers and many factors to consider, critical thinking can help individuals move forward and make decisions.
+When situations have no clear answers and many factors to consider, critical thinking can help individuals move forward and make decisions.

-Critical thinking competencies can be applied to a wide range of workplaces and personal situations.
-In nursing, critical thinking skills can help deliver effective care, handle a patient crisis, and assess the efficacy of treatment plans.
+Health care professionals can apply critical thinking competencies to a wide range of workplaces and personal situations.
+In nursing, critical thinking skills can help deliver effective care, handle patient crises, and assess the efficacy of treatment plans.

 The Importance of Critical Thinking Skills in Nursing

 The fast-paced nursing environment requires prompt, data-driven decisions.
-Nurses use critical thinking daily, reviewing information and making decisions to promote quality care for patients.
-The following benefits of critical thinking highlight the importance of this skill in nursing careers:
+Nurses use critical thinking daily, reviewing information and making decisions to promote quality care.
+The following benefits of critical thinking highlight the importance of this skill to a nursing career:

 • Improves decision-making speed.
 A critical thinking mindset can help nurses make timely, effective decisions in difficult situations.
 A systematic method to evaluate decisions and move forward is a powerful tool for nurses.